 Recoveries combine vehicle sale proceeds and ancillary payments (invoices, guarantees, etc.) received from the borrowers.
-The originator provided monthly static cumulative recoveries data from October 2002 to October 2023.
-In a similar manner to gross losses, we assigned base-case recoveries to 12 subpools split between loan, vehicle, and gross loss type as shown in table 4.
+The originator provided monthly static cumulative recoveries data from October 2002 to December 2023.
+In a similar manner to gross losses, we assigned base-case recoveries to 12 subpools split between loan, vehicle, and gross loss type as shown in table 5.

 Under our global auto ABS criteria, we establish a recovery rate base-case assumption and increasingly stressful recovery rate haircuts at higher ratings (tiered recoveries).
-We also establish recovery rate assumptions (base-case recovery rate and recovery rate haircuts) based primarily on our analysis of historical recovery rates for the issuer and the market, the volatility of past performance, as well as credit, operational, or other factors that might affect the timing, amount, and sustainability of recovery rates.
+We also establish recovery rate assumptions (base-case recovery rate and recovery rate haircuts) based primarily on analysis of historical recovery rates for the issuer and the market, the volatility of past performance, as well as credit, operational, or other factors that might affect the timing, amount, and sustainability of recovery rates.
 We apply haircuts to the base-case recoveries to derive stressed recovery rates at each rating.
 Typical haircuts applied to our base-case assumption at the 'AAA' rating range from 15% to 50%.
 We apply the same stressed recovery assumptions for both HTs and VTs.

-In assigning a recovery rate base-case assumption of 60% and a 'AAA' haircut of 32.5%, we considered the observed historical performance, overall recovery process, collateral features such as loan-to-value ratios, concentration of luxury and electric vehicles, etc. This is consistent with the recovery rate we assumed during our November 2023 analysis of the Driver UK Master, Compartment 7 transaction.
+In assigning a recovery rate base-case assumption of 60% and a 'AAA' haircut of 32.5%, we considered the observed historical performance, overall recovery process, collateral features such as loan-to-value ratios, concentration of luxury and electric vehicles etc. This is consistent with the recovery rate we assumed during our fourth-quarter 2023 tap-up analysis of DUKM C6.
 For HTs, we assume that recovery proceeds are available to the transaction 12 months after the borrowers default.
 For VTs, we assume no recovery delay, which is unchanged from predecessor transactions.

-Worst-case pool composition
+Worst case pool composition

-To incorporate the risk of portfolio deterioration through adverse replenishment during the revolving period, we have constructed a worst-case pool based on the portfolio concentration limits dictated by the eligibility criteria, and calculated the weighted-average gross loss base case for the total pool based on this, rather than on the final pool composition.
+To incorporate the risk of portfolio deterioration through adverse replenishment during the revolving period, we have constructed a worst-case pool based on the portfolio concentration limits dictated by the eligibility criteria and calculated the weighted-average gross loss base case for the total pool based on this, rather than on the final pool composition.
 In the absence of any limit on the concentration of PCP loans in the portfolio, we consider on a worst-case basis a complete migration of the pool to PCP loans.

-Cumulative gross loss and recovery assumptions (%)

-Segment Closing pool (%) Worst-case pool Base-case g Base-case gross losses

-Hostile terminations Voluntary terminations

-New vehicle PCP contracts 49.3 45 1.3 4.25 60.0

-Used vehicle PCP contracts 43.2 55 2.4 3.25 60.0

-New vehicle HP contracts 0.6 0 1.3 1.0 60.0

-Used vehicle HP contracts 6.4 0 1.9 1.7 60.0

-New vehicle LP contracts 0.3 0 3.6 4.0 60.0

-Used vehicle LP contracts 0.2 0 4.5 5.0 60.0

-Total 100 100 1.91 3.70 60.0

-PCP--Personal contract purchase.
-HP--Hire purchase.
-LP--Lease purchase
+Cumulative gross loss and recovery assumptions (%) Segment Closing pool Segment (%) Base-case g Base-case recovery assumption Hostile terminations Voluntary terminations New vehicle PCP contracts 55.75 45 1.3 4.25 60.0 Used vehicle PCP contracts 35.93 55 2.4 3.25 60.0 New vehicle HP contracts 1.26 0 1.3 1.0 60.0 Used vehicle HP contracts 5.87 0 1.9 1.7 60.0 New vehicle LP contracts 0.74 0 3.6 4.0 60.0 Used vehicle LP contracts 0.45 0 4.5 5.0 60.0 Total 100 100 1.91 3.70 60.0

+$\label{pcp--Personal} \ contract\ purchase.\ HP--Hire\ purchase.\ LP--Lease\ purchase$